ayanhmm/spandaai-platform/foundation/data_management/Setup/README.md

    - Set up a new Nifi processor by dragging the processor icon from the top to the canvas.
 Select `QueryRecord` as the type of processor.
    - Double click on the newly created processor to open its configuration.
 Go to the properties tab.
    - Assign the required Properties: (If any of the properties are not visible, press the + icon of Required Fields to add a propery).
-      - Set Record rerader to JsonTreeReader.
+      - Set **Record reader** to JsonTreeReader.
 Go to its settings and set Schema Access Strategy: Infer Schema.
 Click Apply and then enable the service.
-      - Set Record Writer to JsonRecordSetWriter.
+      - Set **Record Writer** to JsonRecordSetWriter.
 Go to its settings and set Schema Write Strategy: Do Not Write Schema.
 Click Apply and then enable the service.
-      - in the Query property, Provide a SQL Query which will be used to filter the data.
+      - in the **Query property**, Provide a SQL Query which will be used to filter the data.
 For instance, `SELECT * FROM FLOWFILE WHERE source = 'sensor1'` filters all the data coming from sensor 1.
          **Note:** If the query field does not exist by default, press the + icon of Required Fields to add a propery.
    - Form a relationship to the kafka consumer and another to the kafka publisher.
    - Now, the publisher will only publish the data points which satisfy the given query.